 Now, on to some possible approaches to choosing a Native American baby name.

 Noun names borrowed from nature are popular, and many would have been familiar in Native American culture.
-In Choctaw, Nita means bear, and in 2014, Bear is a reasonable name for a child.
+In Choctaw, Nita means bear, and today, Bear is a reasonable name for a child.

 Not every nature name would have been used by every culture, and you’ll need to add your own layers of meaning.
 Tecumesh’s name translates to “panther across the sky,” but it would inaccurate to say that his name means panther.
 Instead, legend has it that Tecumesh was born just a few days after a meteorite streaked across the sky.
 In Shawnee culture, this was interpreted as the spirit of the panther.

 While the limitations remain, there are no shortage of possibilities in this category: Fox, Wolf, Willow, Leaf, and plenty of botanical names, or even pan-botanical choices work.